Nature & OutdoorNature & Outdoor

 SHARE

-What are the most interesting and beautiful caves of the Emilia Romagna?
+What are the most interesting and beautiful caves of Emilia-Romagna?
 Ever wondered about that?
 But mostly, which ones can be safely visited?

 The underground world has always fascinated me.
 It’s not completely unrelated that one of my favourite childhood reading was Journey to the centre of the Earth by Jules Verne.